oaklandgit/goboom/README.md

 ### In Progress

-- "MousleCommand" - mouse control example

 ### To Do

+- move collision shape drawing responsibility to component
 - pass a customizable "cooldown" period into a collision event
-- Debug collision boxes
 - ensure objects with collision components have tags
 - centralize collision detection.
 Current approach is non-performant
 - offscreen die